10 Mods to Avoid for Your Lifted Dodge Ram

 Cut that shit out right now.

 Even if you don’t do your truck completely in chrome, you can still do it wrong.
 For example, stay away from that stick and peel trim that looks like chrome.
 That’s just plain tacky.
-Just because they made an easy to use chrome trim doesn’t mean you should actually use it.
+Just because they made an easy to use chrome trim doesn’t mean you should actually use it on your crew cab.

-The reason you own a truck is because you are rough and tough.
+The reason you own a lifted Dodge Ram 2500 is because you are rough and tough.
 You are not meant to look high-class and luxurious.
 Scissor doors look great on a Tesla but not pickup trucks.

 So, if vertical doors are a must for you, buy a Model X, but be aware that we’ve heard they are not free from glitches.